 Insert key in ignition switch and turn to ON.

-NOTE: Do not forget to place the engine stop switch to RUN.

-In cold weather, under $0^\circ C$ (32°F), place the choke lever in full position.
+Place the engine stop switch to RUN.
+In cold weather, under 0°C (32°F), place the choke lever in full position.

 1. Full choke position

 Press the start button and hold until the engine starts.